grantjulian/Image-Processing/README.md

 # Image-Processing
-Python files that perform kernel-convolution image processing
+Python script that performs kernel-convolution image processing

-Use like:
+# Use like:
 python3 img_processor.py input_image.jpg output_image.jpg <algorithm>

+can use additional algorithms so long as they are csv files with weights in a grid